top of page

 • Certification in Nutritional Medicine, University of Winchester, UK

-Dr Kana Grace is an internationally recognized Autism and Neurodivergence Psychologist and a board certified Lifestyle Medicine Professional.
-She is the founder and director of Valtameri, an organization for neurodivergent people and their families in Okinawa, Japan, and worldwide.
+Dr Kana Grace is an internationally recognized Autism and Neurodivergence Psychologist, and a board-certified Lifestyle Medicine Professional (DipIBLM).
+She is the founder and director of Valtameri, an organization supporting neurodivergent individuals and their families worldwide.

-Dr Grace is known for her work in shifting neurodivergence research from a medical model to embracing the neurodiversity paradigm.
-Her contributions have received international recognition, and her perspectives have been featured in leading media outlets including the BBC and The Scientist.
+She is widely recognized for her advocacy work in shifting neurodivergence research from a medical model to embracing the neurodiversity paradigm.
+Her contributions have been featured in leading media outlets including the BBC and The Scientist.
 She is also highlighted in the book "Nine Minds" by Daniel Tammet, appearing alongside notable figures like Dan Aykroyd and Cédric Villani.

 For more information, visit her Linktree.